dolthub/docs/content/guides/import.md

     dbConnection.close()
 ```

-In the above example we are creating a data frame of employees and writing it to our Dolt database.
-We can then use
-the [read_sql](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) function to read back data from our MySQL database into Dolt.
+In the above example we are creating a data frame of employees and writing it to our Dolt database with the `to_sql` function.
+We can then use the [read_sql](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) function to read back data from our MySQL database into Dolt.

 ```py
 frame = pd.read_sql('SELECT * from employees', dbConnection)